melezhik/outhentix/README.md

 # One or many?

-Parser does not care about _how many times_ a given check expression matches an input text.
+* Parser does not care about _how many times_ a given check expression matches an input text.

-If at least _one line_ in a text matches the check expression - _this check_ is considered as successful.
+* If at least _one line_ in a text matches the check expression - _this check_ is considered as successful.

-If you use capturing regex expressions, parser  _accumulates_ all captured data to make it possible further proccessing:
+* If you use capturing regex expressions, parser  _accumulates_ all captured data to make it possible further proccessing.

+Example:

     use v6;